Balancing the budget

 - Determine what you want and how to achieve it

-- Support your decision to cut down by setting an amount that is affordable and equivalent to normal entertainment expenses
+- Support your decision to cut down your gambling spend by setting an amount that is affordable and equivalent to normal entertainment expenses

 - Ensure bills are paid before gambling